aws-samples/creating-ml-models-with-pyspark-on-amazon-emr/README.md

 ## Security of the solution

 In order to create a safe solution please follow best practices of Amazon EMR, you can find them [here](https://aws.amazon.com/blogs/big-data/best-practices-for-securing-amazon-emr/).
 The solution is using Amazon S3 to keep the data, in order to secure your buckets follow the best practices outlined [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html#security-best-practices-prevent).
+If you want to consider creating a disaster recovery solution follow the guidance [here](https://aws.amazon.com/es/blogs/big-data/disaster-recovery-considerations-with-amazon-emr-on-amazon-ec2-for-spark-workloads/).

 ## Prerequisites
 Before you get started, make sure you have the following prerequisites: